 Use the Check All and Clear All command links to select or clear all the provisioners in the list.

-The Actions drop-down menu allows you to carry out bulk actions that apply to all the provisioners whose check boxes you have selected:
+The Actions drop-down menu allows you to carry out the following actions:

+You can also perform bulk actions that apply to all the provisioners whose check boxes you have selected.